onap/dcaegen2/docs/sections/services/pm-mapper/installation.rst

             :delim: ;
             :header: Property , Sample Value , Description , Required

-            client_id ; dcae@dcae.onap.org ; In the Dublin release information about the AAF user must be provided to enable publishing to authenticated topics. ; Yes client_password ; <dcae_password> ; This is the password for the given user e.g.  The <dcae_password> is dcae@dcae.onap.org's password. ; Yes enable_http ; true ; By default, the PM-Mapper will only allow inbound queries over HTTPS.
+            client_id ; dcae@dcae.onap.org ; Information about the AAF user must be provided to enable publishing to authenticated topics. ; Yes client_password ; <dcae_password> ; This is the password for the given user e.g.  The <dcae_password> is dcae@dcae.onap.org's password. ; Yes
+            enable_http ; true ; By default, the PM-Mapper will only allow inbound queries over HTTPS.
 However, it is possible to configure it to enable HTTP also. ; No tag_version ; nexus3.onap.org:10001/onap/org.onap.dcaegen2.services.pm-mapper:1.0.1 ; The tag of the Docker image will be used when deploying the PM-Mapper. ; No